-Term Definition Pinnacle Fund Services Limited or Responsible Entity Pinnacle Fund Services Limited ABN 29 082 494 362 AFSL 238371.
-Related Body Corporate as that term is define in Section 9 of the Corporations Act.
+Term Definition Term Pinnacle Fund Services Limited or Responsible Entity Pinnacle Fund Services Limited ABN 29 082 494 362.
+Antipodes or Investment Manager Antipodes Partners Limited ABN 29 602 042 035 AFSL 481580.
+Related Body Corporate as that term is defined in Section 9 of the Corporations Act.
 Relevant Law any requirement of the Corporations Act, the Australian Securities and Investments Commission Act 2001 (Cth), the Superannuation Industry (Supervision) Act 1993 (Cth), the Income Tax Assessment Act 1936 (Cth), the Income Tax Assessment Act 1997 (Cth), the Superannuation Prudential Standards issued by the Australian Prudential Regulation Authority from time to time, the AML/CTF Law and any other present or future law of the Commonwealth of Australia or any State or Territory with which the Responsible Entity, Antipodes, or the governing rules of the Fund must satisfy in order: to secure imposition at a concessional rate of any income tax which, in the opinion of the Responsible Entity, is or may become payable in connection with the Fund; or, for the Responsible Entity or Antipodes to avoid a relevant penalty, detriment or disadvantage.
 RITC Reduced Input Tax Credits.
 TFN Tax File Number.
 The US Securities Act US Securities Act of 1933, as amended.
 Unit Pricing Policy a compliant policy adopted by the Responsible Entity for unit pricing discretions it uses in relation to the Fund.
-Unit Registry the appointed unit registry of the Fund is Citigroup Pty Limited US Persons U.S. Person, as defined in Regulation S of the U.S. Securities Act 1933, include: any natural person resident in the United States; any partnership or corporation organised or incorporated under the laws of the United States; any estate of which any executor or administrator is a U.S. Person; any trust of which any trustee is a U.S. Person; any agency or branch of a foreign entity located in the United States; any non-discretionary account or similar account (other than an estate or trust) held by a dealer or other fiduciary for the benefit or account of a U.S. Person; any discretionary account or similar account (other than an estate or trust) held by a dealer or other fiduciary organised, incorporated, or (if an individual) resident in the United States; or any partnership or corporation if organized or incorporated under the laws of any foreign jurisdiction and formed by a U.S. person principally for the purpose of investing in securities not registered under the U.S. Securities Act of 1933, as amended ('the Act'), unless it is organised or incorporated, and owned, by accredited investors (as defined in Rule 501(a) of Regulation D under the Act) who are not natural persons, estates or trusts.
-Withdrawal Request the form that must be completed when making a withdrawal of your investment from the fund.
+Unit Registry The appointed unit registry of the Fund is Citigroup Pty Limited US Persons U.S. Person, as defined in Regulation S of the U.S. Securities Act 1933, include: any natural person resident in the United States; any partnership or corporation organised or incorporated under the laws of the United States; any estate of which any executor or administrator is a US Person; any trust of which any trustee is a US Person; any agency or branch of a foreign entity located in the United States; any non-discretionary account or similar account (other than an estate or trust) held by a dealer or other fiduciary for the benefit or account of a US Person; any discretionary account or similar account (other than an estate or trust) held by a dealer or other fiduciary organised, incorporated, or (if an individual) resident in the United States; or any partnership or corporation if organised or incorporated under the laws of any foreign jurisdiction and formed by a US person principally for the purpose of investing in securities not registered under the US Securities Act of 1933, as amended ('the Act'), unless it is organised or incorporated, and owned, by accredited investors (as defined in Rule 501(a) of Regulation D under the Act) who are not natural persons, estates or trusts.
+Withdrawal Request the form that must be completed when making a withdrawal of your investment from the Fund.